openshift/enhancements/enhancements/baremetal/baremetal-provisioning-config.md

 ### Upgrade / Downgrade Strategy

-Baremetal Platform type will be available for customers to use for the first time in Openshift 4.3.
+Baremetal Platform type will be available for customers to use for the first time in OpenShift 4.3.
 And, when it is installed, it will always start as a fresh baremetal installation at least in 4.3.
 There is no use case where a 4.2 installation would be upgraded to a 4.3 installation with Baremetal Platform support enabled.